2 Days Wine Focused Year-round

 Natural Wine & Dinner

-Alternative: If natural wines aren't your style, return to Baudry or Noblaie to purchase bottles (both ship internationally).
+Alternative: If natural wines aren't your style, return to one of the morning's cellars to buy bottles directly.
+Most ship internationally.

-For dinner, Les Caves Painctes — a troglodyte restaurant carved into the tufa cliffs on Rue Voltaire.
-The setting is magical (literally dining in a cave), and the menu emphasizes regional cooking paired with local wines.
-Expect €40–€60 per person.
-Book ahead for weekends.
+For dinner, a troglodyte restaurant carved into the tufa cliffs around Chinon makes a memorable final stop — literally dining inside a cave, with a menu of regional cooking paired with local wines.
+Expect €40–€60 per person; reservations strongly recommended on weekends.

 2